 1 Theory

-This isn’t the post to learn RL from.
-There are many fine introductions on the internet.
-The introductions below are great.
+This isn’t the post to learn RL from; there are many fine introductions online.
+The introductions listed below are great.

 Nonetheless, I need to learn some more RL and fix some notation, so there is a tutorial below, comprising my own notes, if we want to read them.

-Opponent shaping is a way for agents to influence other agents in multi-agent systems by using models of the other agents.
+Opponent shaping is when agents influence other agents in multi-agent systems by using models of the other agents.
 This topic was interesting enough to get its own notebook; see opponent shaping.

-For the purposes of describing the problem we write this out, but in practice we don’t actually know it.
-All we can do is sample from it.
+For the purposes of describing the problem we write this down, but in practice we don’t actually know it; all we can do is sample from it.
 E.g. in CartPole, we don’t predict the next angle of the pole, but we can sample it by running the simulation.

-I mean, we can predict it in CartPole, but we aren’t required to, and totally black box systems are amenable to RL.
+I mean, we can predict it in CartPole, but we aren’t required to, and fully black‑box systems are amenable to RL.

 The scalar “feedback” we get when we go from \(s_t\) to \(s_{t+1}\) via \(a_t\).
 High reward = good; low (or negative) = bad.

-Once again, we do not know this function, we just sample from it after taking an action.
+Once again, we don’t know this function; we just sample it after taking an action.
 E.g. in CartPole, we get a reward of +1 for every time step we keep the pole upright.

 Discount factor\(\displaystyle \gamma\in[0,1]\)